MirelaElla/CatWatcher/README.md

 # CatWatcher

-My Machine Learning Project
+This repository contains scripts and models for training image data, which are labeled and sorted for various classification tasks.
+The models are organized as a cascade to achieve the goal of detecting when cats bring home prey.

+This repository is closely related to the [bouncer](https://github.com/mesopotato/bouncer) repository, which handles model deployment on the Raspberry Pi.
+Images stored via the Raspberry Pi implementation in the bouncer repository are used here in CatWatcher to train models, which are subsequently utilized in bouncer, creating a circular workflow between the two repositories.

+## Description of some Files

-* Create dataset with "CreateDataset.ipynb".
-This script moves images around based on the labels found in the "labels.csv" file.
-This script is run only once.
+- **CreateDataset.ipynb**: Moves images based on labels found in the `labels.csv` file.
+This script is intended to be run once.

-* Remove duplicates or near-duplicates with "RemoveDuplicates.py" (see also https://pypi.org/project/ImageHash/).
-This script removes more than half of the images.
-The remaining images are further manually reviewed and corrected if necessary (e.g., incorrect labels).
-This script is run only once.
-(In the future I will do this step BEFORE labelling over 70'000 images *sigh*)
+- **RemoveDuplicates.py**: Removes duplicates or near-duplicates using the [ImageHash](https://pypi.org/project/ImageHash/) library.
+This script significantly reduces the number of images and the remaining images are manually reviewed for accuracy.
+It is also intended to be run once. *(Note: In the future, this step will be done before labeling over 70,000 images)*.

-* Rename file names with "RenameFiels.py".
-Before training the model I want to rename the filenames to not have any hints in the names.
-This is done with the script "RenameFiles.py".
-This script is run only once.

-* Handle imbalanced dataset (not yet implemented).

-* Train model. # CatWatcher
+- **RenameFiles.py**: Renames file names before model training.

+- **RecreateLabels.py**: Recreates the labels after sorting images to different folders and renaming files.
+Also intended to be run once.

+- **converter.py**: Converts Keras models to tensorflow lite models for deployment on Raspberry Pi, which requires smaller models

+## Description of Cascading Models and Development/Deployment History

+### Model for Detecting Approaching Cats (2 classes: approaching=1, not approaching=0)
+- **Model0 (Y version)**:
-* Model0 (Y version) deployed on 25/05/2024 (see bouncer Repo)
+  - Deployed on 25/05/2024 (see bouncer repo)
-* More training data added.
-Data cleaned (duplicates removed).
-We now have a curated dataset.
-Same model trained on new dataset.
+  - Additional training data added, duplicates removed, resulting in a curated dataset.
+  - **Model1 (Y version)**: Trained on the new dataset.
-* Model1 (Y version) deployed on 29/05/2024 (see bouncer Repo).
+    - Deployed on 29/05/2024 (see bouncer repo).

-* HRS3 Model deployed on 06/06/2024: This model classifies our cats: Hali (label=0), Rex (label=1), Simba (label=2)
+### Model for Classifying Our Cats (3 classes: Hali=0, Rex=1, Simba=2)
+- **HRS3 Model**:
+  - Deployed on 06/06/2024.
+  - Bug fix applied on 07/06/2024 (see bouncer repo).

+### Model for Detecting whether Simba brings Prey (2 classes: prey=1, no prey=0)
+- coming soon

+### Model for Generalized Prey Detection (2 classes: prey=1, no prey=0)
+- coming soon

+## Todos
+- [x] Train Cat classification model (HRS)
+- [x] Implement Cat classification model
+- [ ] Move labeling procedure from deprecated CatDetector repo to CatWatcher repo
+- [ ] Train Simba Prey model
+- [ ] Implement Simba Prey model
+- [ ] Collect more data for prey images of other cats
+- [ ] Create a generalized prey detection model

+### Improvements for Cat Approach Model
+- [ ] Avoid resizing images to squares to prevent distortions
+- [ ] Investigate keeping original camera frame proportions

+### Improvements for Cat Classification Model
+- [ ] Correct width/height mix-up to prevent distortions
+- [ ] Address imbalanced dataset (Rex is underrepresented)
+- [ ] Handle other animals (foreign cat, dog, fox, "Marder") - see examples/other

+### Standardization
+- [ ] Standardize image preprocessing for all models
+  - [ ] Determine whether to use normalization layers in the model or normalization in preprocessing functions